-Crossarms have a number of parameters that can be configured to model any type of cross arm.
+Crossarms have a number of parameters that can be configured to model a variety of different types of cross arms.

 Material